ManchesterVolcanology/iFit/docs/usage/scripting.rst

 Using iFit
 ###########

 There are two main ways in which to use iFit.
 The first is to write your own program using ``Python`` by importing the relevant libraries.
-This is the most flexible method and allows for coustomisable analysis with minimal reliance on additional libraries.
+This is the most flexible method and allows for customisable analysis with minimal reliance on additional libraries.

 The second is to use the Graphical User Interface, either by running ``iFitUI.py`` with Python or by using the executable from the latest release.
 More details on this can be found in the :ref:`gui` section.